liborty/rstats/README.md

 * `unindex`(self, v:&[f64]) -> Vec\<f64\>; collects values from v in the order given by self index.

 ## Recent Releases

+* **Version 0.7.1** Ported the improved gmedian also to VecVecu8.
+Added to wsortedeccs outputs associated cummulative probability density function of the weights.

 * **Version 0.7.0** Made gmedian slightly more accurate.
 Added Weighted Geometric Median and supporing functions.
 Added vecu8asvecf64 utility conversion.